ElMassimo/oj_serializers/README.md

 of memory usage, the downside is that you can't use instance methods or local memoization, and any mixins must be applied to the class itself.

 [`panko-serializer`][panko] also uses `Oj::StringWriter`, but it has the big downside of having to own the entire render tree.
 Putting a serializer inside a Hash or an Active Model Serializer and serializing that to JSON doesn't work, making a gradual migration harder to achieve.
+Also, it's optimized for Active Record but I needed good Mongoid support.

 `Oj::Serializer` combines some of these ideas, by using instances, but reusing them to avoid object allocations.
 Serializing 10,000 items instantiates a single serializer.